Mets vs. Yankees Player Props Betting Odds

-Francisco Lindor and Gleyber Torres are among the players with prop bets available when the New York Mets and the New York Yankees square off at Citi Field on Tuesday (first pitch at 7:10 PM ET).
+Francisco Lindor and Gleyber Torres are two of the top players with prop bets on the table when the New York Mets and the New York Yankees meet at Citi Field on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!